Stanley G. Grizzle: Porter experience

 At 22 years old, Grizzle began working as a porter on the Canadian Pacific Railway in June 1940.
 During this time, working as a railway porter was one the main jobs available to Canadian Black men in cities such as Toronto, Winnipeg, Calgary, Montreal, Halifax and Vancouver.
 Grizzle had explained that he got a job as a porter as he could not find any other employment and simply that he "did not want to starve".

 Black porters such as Grizzle were expected to tend to the needs of travellers at all times.
 Their job included carrying and storing luggage, cleaning toilets, shining shoes, setting up and making beds, pressing clothing, serving food and more.
 The work of a porter demanded long hours, but gave little compensation.
 Job security was another worry, as porters could easily be let go.
 Additionally, Black porters in Canada often experienced racism within their roles.
 One of the most demeaning aspects of the job was that travellers often called and referred to Black porters as "George", named after George Pullman, the inventor of the Pullman sleeping car.
 This act of referring to porters as "George" often stripped Black porters of their identity.

 In Grizzle's book My Name's Not George: The Story of the Brotherhood of Sleeping Car Porters in Canada (1998), he had mentioned that many Black porters were "intelligent young Black men who had achieved a measure of education that should have guaranteed them a job befitting their academic achievements and in line with their training.
 They were denied those opportunities by a racist society, and instead had to go into a line of work that forced them into that demeaning role of servant".

 Union experience

 While working as a porter, Grizzle became active in the Brotherhood of Sleeping Car Porters (BSCP), a trade union whose leader was the charismatic African American A. Philip Randolph.

 Upon his return to Canada after serving in Europe during World War II, Grizzle became more active in the union.
-He was elected president of his union local, and pushed the Canadian Pacific Railway (CPR) to open the management ranks to blacks.
+He was elected president of his union local, and pushed the Canadian Pacific Railway (CPR) to open the management ranks to black people.
 He also plunged into other causes and was a leader in Canada's nascent civil rights era of the 1950s, working with the Joint Labour Committee to Combat Racial Intolerance.